fvcksptnngrh/Simple-Weather-App/README.md

-# WeatherFlow - Modern Weather App
+# WeatherBebe - Modern Weather App

 A beautiful, minimalist weather application built with React that provides real-time weather information with a focus on user experience and modern design.